2019 Race Season Rule Book is Pending/Subject to Change – TO BE FINALIZED BY 1/1/19

 Maximum tire size allowed is 12” inches and the minimum is 10” inches.

-All bikes must have operational front and rear brakes.
+All bikes must have operational front brakes.

 Throttles must return freely.

 Must have working kill switch.

 Tires and rims must be in good working condition.

 No turn signals or mirrors.

 Headlights must be taped or removed.

 Oil drain plug checked for leaks prior to each race.

 Numbers must be visible on front number plate.

 Water cooled machines – Use water or Water Wetter only no glycol-based additives allowed.